Nexis is Introduced 1980

 "SGML descended from IBM's Generalized Markup Language (GML) that Charles Goldfarb, Edward Mosher, and Raymond Lorie developed in the 1960s.
 Goldfarb, editor of the international standard, coined the 'GML' term using their surname initials.
 As a document markup language, SGML was originally designed to enable the sharing of machine-readable large-project documents in government, law, and industry.
 Many of these documents must remain readable for several decades — a long time in the information technology field.
 SGML also was extensively applied by the military, and the aerospace, technical reference, and industrial publishing businesses.
 The advent of the XML profile has made SGML suitable for widespread application for small-scale, general-purpose use" (Wikipedia article on Standard Generalized Markup Language. accessed 12-29-2009).

-J. G. White, E. Southgate, J. N. Thomson and S[idney] Brenner published "The Structure of the nervous System of the Nematode Caenorhabditis elegans," Philosophical Transactions B: Biological Sciences, 314 (1986) no. 1165, 1-340.
+On November 12, 1986 J. G. White, E. Southgate, J. N. Thomson and S[idney] Brenner published "The Structure of the nervous System of the Nematode Caenorhabditis elegans," Philosophical Transactions B: Biological Sciences, 314 (1986) no. 1165, 1-340.
 The first map of the functioning structure of an entire brain at the cellular level, this paper has been called the beginning of connectomics.

 "The structure and connectivity of the nervous system of the nematode Caenorhabditis elegans has been deduced from reconstructions of electron micrographs of serial sections.
 The hermaphrodite nervous system has a total complement of 302 neurons, which are arranged in an essentially invariant structure.
 Neurons with similar morphologies and connectivities have been grouped together into classes; there are 118 such classes.
 Neurons have simple morphologies with few, if any, branches.
 Processes from neurons run in defined positions within bundles of parallel processes, synaptic connections being made en passant.
 Process bundles are arranged longitudinally and circumferentially and are often adjacent to ridges of hypodermis.
 Neurons are generally highly locally connected, making synaptic connections with many of their neighbours.
 Muscle cells have arms that run out to process bundles containing motoneuron axons.
 Here they receive their synaptic input in defined regions along the surface of the bundles, where motoneuron axons reside.
 Most of the morphologically identifiable synaptic connections in a typical animal are described.
 These consist of about 5000 chemical synapses, 2000 neuromuscular junctions and 600 gap junctions" (Abstract).

-To photograph, store, and organize the art work of the painter, Andrew Wyeth in Chadds Ford, Pennsylvania, Fred Mintzer, Henry Gladney and colleagues at IBM developed a high resolution digital camera for photographing art works and a PC-based database system to store and index the images.
+To photograph, store, and organize the art work of the painter, Andrew Wyeth in Chadds Ford, Pennsylvania, in 1987 Fred Mintzer, Henry Gladney and colleagues at IBM developed a high resolution digital camera for photographing art works and a PC-based database system to store and index the images.
 The system was used by Wyeth's staff to photograph, store, and organize about 10,000 images.
 "Pictures were scanned at a spatial resolution of 2500 by 3000 pixels and a color depth of 24 bits-per-pixel, and were color calibrated."
 This was the first digital image database of cultural materials.